Connect with others who understand.

 Options: What Kinds of Devices Do They Offer?

-The Accu-Chek website currently lists three meters:
+The Accu-Chek website currently lists three available meters:

-• Accu-Chek Guide — Uses test strips and connects to the MySugr app
+• Accu-Chek Guide — Uses test strips and connects to the mySugr app

-• Accu-Chek Guide Me — Also uses test strips and connects to MySugr
+• Accu-Chek Guide Me — Also uses test strips and connects to mySugr

 • Accu-Chek Guide Link — Connects with the Medtronic MiniMed hybrid insulin pump